Hit Me Hard and Soft: Release and promotion

+Marketing and tour

-Various news articles reported billboards teasing snippets of lyrics for the album that appeared in multiple cities in Australia, the United Kingdom, and the United States in April 2024; although it does not mention the artist's name, her signature "blohsh" was recognized.
+In early April 2024, various news articles reported that billboards teasing snippets of lyrics for Hit Me Hard and Soft had appeared in multiple cities in Australia, the United Kingdom, and the United States; although they did not mention the artist's name, her signature "blohsh" was recognized.
 (Note: The "blohsh" symbol is a gender-neutral "stick figure person slanting to the left" design used by Eilish since 2016.)
-The promotional billboards display cryptic lyrics, such as "She's the headlights I'm the deer" or "Did I cross the line?".
-Eilish later changed her profile picture to a "blue circle" and shared another image with the caption saying "Do you know how to bend?".
-Eilish added her followers to an Instagram feature that lets limited accounts see exclusive stories, called "Close Friends".
-The post features a "lo-fi" image showcasing the artist's hand, and an image of her new midriff tattoo.
+The promotional billboards displayed cryptic lyrics, including "She's the headlights I'm the deer" and "Did I cross the line?"
+Eilish later changed her profile picture to a "blue circle" and shared an image with the caption "Do you know how to bend?"
+Eilish added her Instagram followers to her "Close friends", a feature that allows limited accounts to see exclusive stories.
+The post features a "lo-fi" image showcasing the artist's hand and an image of her new midriff tattoo.

-On April 29, 2024, Eilish announced Hit Me Hard and Soft: The Tour, her seventh concert tour, in support of the album.
-The North American leg of the tour started on September 29, 2024, at the Videotron Centre in Quebec City, Canada.
-The 2025 leg of the tour, covering Europe and Oceania, started on February 18, at the Brisbane Entertainment Centre.

-Eilish previewed the songs "Lunch", "L'Amour De Ma Vie", and "Chihiro" during a surprise DJ set at Coachella on April 13, 2024.
-In an interview published on April 24, she told Rolling Stone that she would not release singles prior to the album's release.
+Eilish previewed the songs "Lunch", "L'Amour de Ma Vie", and "Chihiro" during a surprise DJ set at Coachella on April 13, 2024.
+In an interview published on April 24, she told Rolling Stone that she would not release singles prior to release.
 She explained that she does not like singles before album releases because she "really [doesn't] like when things are out of context" and compared Hit Me Hard and Soft to "a family", adding that she "[doesn't] want one little kid in the middle of the room alone".
 In May, a preview of "Chihiro" was featured in a Fortnite trailer revealing Eilish's second in-game outfit.
 The song was also made available as a "Jam Track" to use in the Fortnite Festival mode alongside "Lunch" and "The Diner".
 Furthermore, a snippet of "Birds of a Feather" was featured in a promotional clip for the third season of the Netflix series Heartstopper.
 Eilish held listening party events for fans at the Barclays Center in Brooklyn on May 15 and Kia Forum in Inglewood on May 16, in both cases premiering the album in its entirety.